NUS-IDS/painter/sampleop/README.md

-Sample reflective questions are shown for an example passage
+Sample reflective questions are shown for our different models